ioggstream/papers/oas-semantic-context/OAS-semantic-context.md

     vocabulary to the evolving json-ld specifications
 -   Together with a vocabulary, a parser must be implemented
 -   No native support for json-ld framing
--   Using json-ld annotations like @id and @type in json-schema can be semantically inaccurate, since @type refers to schema-istances, not , eg.
+-   Using json-ld annotations like @id and @type in JSON Schema can be semantically inaccurate, since @type refers to schema-istances, not , eg.